pluginpizza/uncomment/README.md

 ### Can I enable comments for a specific post or post type?

-Uncomment is designed to remove all commenting functionality from your WordPress site.
-There are no additional settings to enable comments for specific posts or post types.
+Uncomment is designed to completely disable or hide all comments and commenting functionality on your WordPress site.
+It does not provide any settings to enable comments for specific posts or post types.